We are searching for

 • Check for unusual noises coming from the engine or other areas when you test drive the car.

 A car that has been flooded with salt water is likely to experience more severe corrosion and related damage.
-In addition, saltwater flooded vehicles are harder to repair and result in more total loss determinations than vehicles inundated with fresh water.
+In addition, saltwater flooded cars are harder to repair and result in more total loss determinations than vehicles inundated with fresh water.

 Saltwater tends to immediately rust the car and damage the car's electrical system beyond repair.
 It does not take long for saltwater to destroy a vehicle.